Team Polarjournal

 Dr. Michael Wenger

-Michael Wenger, born in 1972, had caught the fever of discovery and travel from an early age.
-At the age of 17, he lived in Australia for a year, where he fell in love with the ocean and fish.
-During his biology studies on marine fish, however, the polar virus grabbed him on Svalbard.
-Despite years of “resistance”, including research and academic degrees, the virus did not let him go.
-So he switched, and instead of creating polar knowledge, he imparts it through travel, lectures, and articles at PolarJournal.
+Michael Wenger, born in 1972, was bitten by the explorer and travel bug at an early age.
+He lived in Australia for a year at the age of 17, where he fell in love with the sea and fish.
+During his biology studies on marine fish, however, he caught the polar virus on Svalbard.
+Despite years of “resistance”, including research and academic degrees, the virus would not let him go.
+So he switched and instead of creating polar knowledge, he imparts it on trips, lectures and in articles for PolarJournal.

 Heiner Kubny

 When Heiner Kubny traveled to the polar regions for the first time in 1997, he did not yet know how much this trip would change his life.
-Driven again and again by the beauty, the tranquility and the wonderful wildlife in the icy expanses, he visited his heart’s world again and again.
-He is now counted among the circle of established polar specialists.
-He visited the “refrigerators” of our earth numerous times on expeditions in the air, on research and expedition cruises or simply on foot.
+Driven again and again by the beauty, tranquility and beautiful wildlife in the icy worlds, he visited his heart’s world again and again.
+In the meantime, he has become one of the established polar specialists.
+He visited the “refrigerators” of our earth numerous times on expeditions by air, on research and expedition cruises or simply on foot.
 His contributions cover diverse topics, just like his beloved polar regions.

 Julia Hager